datalogix/tall-kit/README.md

 ## Official Documentation

-Documentation for TALL Kit can be found on its [website](https://tall-kit.netlify.app/).
+Documentation for TALLKit can be found on its [website](https://tall-kit.netlify.app/).

 ## Changelog